elunna/nerfhack-changelog/README.md

 * They start the game with more flint and no rocks (xnh)
 * Cavemen can lash flint to arrows, making them do slightly more damage (Spork/THEM).
 When arrows are flinted, their enchantment is also revealed.
 * Cavepersons can get an alignment boost via cannibalism (Spork)
 * Cavepersons' gods sometimes don't respond to prayer.
-There is a 10% chance of being ignored (Spork/THEM)
+If you have abused your alignment, there is a 10% chance of being ignored (Spork/THEM/Evil)
 * Unlike other roles, cavemen do not start out knowing scrolls of identify.
 * Cave dwellers start with really low intelligence.
+As a result, they are incapable of reading scrolls, spellbooks, or other legible items until reaching 6 INT.
+* Instead of the standard crowning gift, cavemen always receive Giantslayer (Evil)

 **Caveman quest updates:**
 * The cavewoman quest has been updated and filled with more jungle type monsters: tigers, pythons, and the like.
 There is also a lot of water added and ; monsters to occupy it (SlashTHEM)